kurokuma-lab/hugo-theme-mist/exampleSite/content/posts/euler_formula.md

 Understanding Euler's formula provides a powerful tool for working with complex numbers and their applications in various fields.

-## Conclusion
+## Historical Context

-Euler's formula is a beautiful and profound equation that reveals the deep connections between exponential and trigonometric functions.
-By visualizing it, we can gain a better appreciation of its significance and applications.
+> "Euler's formula is arguably the most beautiful theorem in mathematics."
+> — Richard Feynman

 ## Euler's Formula Flowchart